sxs-collaboration/spectre/docs/DevGuide/QuickStartDockerVSCode.md

 - [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

+\note If you clone the SpECTRE repository using HTTPS instead of SSH, you won't be able to push any changes you make to your fork.
+You'll still be able to make local changes on your computer, but you won't be able to share your changes with anybody.

 ## Enable the development environment in the repository

 The development environment is included in the repository, but not enabled by